 "You'll find a lat pull-down machine in every gym in America," says Carson.
 "This machine (indicated by its name) works the latissimus dorsi muscles (or lats) which are located on your back and wrap around the posterior of your ribcage," he says.

 "What I love about the lat pull-down is how it simulates the pull-up, which is one of the best upper-body strength exercises you can do," he says.
 However, pull-ups are freaking hard—so it's unlikely that you can just whip one out without any training.
-Build up lat strength with this machine, and you'll be nailing the perfect pull-up before you know it.
+Build up lat strength with one of the most effective arm machines at the gym, and you'll be nailing the perfect pull-up before you know it.
 "Everyone can stand to increase their pulling strength," says Carson.
 Try 3 sets of 8 to 12 reps.